Lab-Notebooks/Jobrunner/README.rst

 Installation
 ------------

-Stable releases of Jobrunner are hosted on Python Package Index website (`<https://pypi.org/project/PyJobRunner/>`_) and can be installed by executing
+Stable releases of Jobrunner are hosted on Python Package Index website (`<https://pypi.org/project/PyJobRunner/>`_) and can be installed by executing,

 ::